Alendri/high_adventures/src/preamble.md

 _On devices with a keyboard you may use arrow keys up and down to scroll._
 _You can also navigate between chapters by using the arrow keys to the left and right._

-_At the top you may click the brush icon to change the color theme if you prefer reading on light or dark background._
+_At the top you may click the brush icon to change the color theme._ I highly recommend checking the themes out before you continue to find the one that suits your reading best.